-It also makes professing Christians who are self-absorbed and easily offended (a mark of spiritual immaturity) impute evil motives like “ego” and “self promotion” onto people they’ve never met just for making those who voluntarily signed up to their email lists aware of new resources.
+It also makes professing Christians who are easily offended (a mark of spiritual immaturity) impute evil motives like “ego” and “self promotion” onto people they’ve never met just for making those who voluntarily signed up to their email lists aware of new resources.

 (“Self promotion” and making email subscribers “aware” of resources are two radically different things.
 People willingly sign up to an email list in order to be notified about new resources.)